berthubert/hello-dl-posts/hello-deep-learning-chapter1/index.md

 That is pretty astounding.
 Using -5.00 as a decision rule we get 97.025% accuracy.
 This is approaching human level performance.
 Later we'll find out many reasons why we should not quite start celebrating yet though.
 But for now, this is quite impressive.

-In the above we have set the 'weights' to the difference between average threes and sevens.
-We've also found a bias that we need to apply.
+In the above we have set the 'weights'(w) to the difference between average threes and sevens.
+We've also found a bias(b) that we need to apply.
 In formula form:

 {{< katex display >}} R =\sum{\mathit{image}\circ{}w} + b {{</katex>}}